3 minute read

 Traditional Icelandic food

-Roast leg of lamb is very popular in Iceland.
+- Lambalæri – Roast leg of lamb is very popular in Iceland.
 Lamb is the country’s most abundant meat.
-Thanks to a life of free roaming on grassy pastures and hillsides, it tastes incredible and can be eaten rare.
+Thanks to a life of free roaming on grassy pastures and hillsides, it’s high-welfare, tastes incredible, and can be eaten rare

 Þorramatur (the gross stuff)